cjzufelt/cppAES/README.txt

 Notice:
 * e is for encrypt
 * The number following e determines the keysize in bits
-* You want to start the path from /
+* You want to start theisfas path from /

 Also, the /encryptFiles directory is already setup to be encrypted.
-The ./makeFiles.sh script will rebuild it if it breaks A file named .AESKeys.txt will be created in the target directory when encrypting.
-It is deleted when decrypting.
-It has the format: path[tab]key[tab]iv\n
+The ./setupEncryptedFiles.sh script will rebuild it if it breaks

 To decrypt: